i-am-jc/famcon25/2/scene1.md

 ---

 # <mark> Song: ADVENTURE OF A LIFETIME.
-Resume DRUMS AT CLIMAX as intro to ADVENTURE OF A LIFETIME PRE-CHORUS ‚ÄúGod is with us in all we do‚Ä¶‚Äù Enter KPD once song is at fully being played.
+Resume DRUMS AT CLIMAX as intro to ADVENTURE OF A LIFETIME PRE-CHORUS ìGod is with us in all we doÖî Enter KPD once song is at fully being played.
 The family joins the KPDs in dancing Adventure of a lifetime.
 At song fade, Play SFX and Main display "Good Weather". </mark>

 ---